Appearance

 The system message can be used to provide instructions to the model, while the user message is the actual prompt that the LLM is presented with to complete.

-What makes Promptmetheus different from other prompt engineering tools is that you can compose each of those messages via blocks (aka. sections, fragments, or however you want to call them).
+What makes Promptmetheus different from other prompt engineering tools is that you can compose each of those messages via Blocks (aka. sections, fragments, or however you want to call them).

 When you execute a prompt, Promptmetheus compiles all blocks in a message into a single text string before sending it to the inference API.

-Blocks are just sections of a message.
-They allow you to better structure your prompts and test different variants.
+Blocks are just sections of a Message.
+They allow you to better structure your prompts and test different Variants.
 They can also generate valuable performance insights to efficiently optimize the prompt.

-To add a block you can just hover over the "Add block" label at the bottom of each message or over the icon between blocks to insert a block at the desired position (see block types below).
+To add a block you can just hover over the "Add block" label at the bottom of each message or over the icon between blocks to insert a block at the desired position (see Block types below).

 Blocks can also be re-ordered by drag-and-dropping the block by its icon.